sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 1. swid-name:
 This item provides the software component name as it would typically be referenced.
-For example, what would be seen in the add/remove dialog on a Windows device, or what is specified as the name of a packaged software product or a patch identifier name on a Linux device.
+For example, what would be seen in the add/remove dialog on a Windows device, or what is specified as the name of a packaged software component or a patch identifier name on a Linux device.

 2. entity: